jump to content

 The insurance providers listed above have websites and information in English, except Vörður, who can certainly answer any questions in English

-Here is a list of foreign insurance companies authorized to provide services in Iceland.
+Here is a list of insurance companies authorized to provide services in Iceland.

 Here is a list of all the Icelandic insurance companies.